PencilCode/pencilcode/README.md

 Improvements we'd like to make in PencilCode are in several basic
 directions:

 1. Better Debugging.
-That means highlighting lines as they run, ultimately giving kids the ability to stop and step programs, and visualize their program state (their variables).
+That ultimately means giving kids the ability to stop and step programs, and visualize their program state (their variables).
 2. A Block Language.
 That means something like blockly, or maybe something new.
 The goal is to make it easy to use on the tablet while also making it easy for beginners to quickly build